scidam/django_matplotlib/docs/source/index.rst

 Matplotlib is a widely used package for generating publication ready figures for science and technology.

-This Django application aims at integration Matplotlib and Django to simplify process of embedding matplotlib figures to Django driven web sites, including Django admin app.
+This Django application aims at integration Matplotlib and Django to simplify process of embedding figures to Django driven web sites including Django admin app.

 Quick start
 ===========